Run the semantic accuracy gate — procedure

 Canonical links

-Prompt templates (2) Hide prompt templates
+Prompt files (2) Hide prompt files

 Choose a mode